lsandini/cgmsim-site/docs/operate/reports.md

 <br>
 That's it.
 You can close to report by clicking on the **X** button on the top right corner of the window.

-Next take a moment to [contact me](../contact.md) if your have questions or suggestions, or if you want to contribute in some way, thank you !  :smile:
+Next take a moment to [contact me](../contact.md) if you have questions or suggestions, or if you want to contribute in some way, thank you !  :smile: